On-Admission Transfer Credits (Newly-Admitted Transfer Students)

 - Up to a maximum of ten transfer credits may be transferred.
 Transfer credits over and above the ten will be marked "extra" and will not count for degree credit.
 Please note that courses are credited towards a degree chronologically - the most recent courses taken will be marked "extra."

 - Courses completed in the Faculty of Arts and Science as either a Special or Visiting student may be retained over and above the ten that are transferred from elsewhere.
 Faculty rules and regulations apply.

 - A maximum of five transfer credits (4.0 at the 100-level and 1.0 at the 200-level) are transferred to applicants who have completed a degree or who have completed the requirements of a degree.

 - Up to a maximum of five transfer credits may be granted to candidates who have completed a three-year diploma at a College of Applied Arts and Technology or a College Institute of Technology & Advanced Learning.

-- Up to a maximum of two “generic” credits may be granted to students who have completed a two-year diploma program at a College of Applied Arts and Technology or a College Institute of Technology & Advanced Learning.
+- Up to a maximum of three “generic” credits may be granted to students who have completed a two-year diploma program at a College of Applied Arts and Technology or a College Institute of Technology & Advanced Learning.